django-py/PythonGithub/README.rst

 Quickstart
 =====================
-PythonGithub is easy, the most simple method is `zen() <https://api.github.com/zen>`_ that don't required authentication and returns a ramdon selection of the github design philosophy.
+PythonGithub is easy, the most simple method is `zen() <https://api.github.com/zen>`_ that don't required authentication.

 api.zen()
 **********************
+Returns a ramdon selection of the github design philosophy.
 ::

     from github import api